I took a breath in and my lungs pinched. My eyes popped open. It was a weird feeling. I took another breath in and I coughed. This wasn’t good.

 What spikes your anxiety?

 We all have our anxiety achilles heel.
 We have certain things we are afraid of and they take up a lot of mental space.
 It’s this space that drags us down.
 Most of the time we don’t even realize until we have something that shocks us into attention.
+The more aware we become of these feelings the easier it becomes to nip these feelings in the bud before they take over.

 This was Covid for me.
 I tested negative the same day my wife tested positive.
 That was three days ago.

 I tried everything for three hours to calm down, but nothing was really working.
-I decided to do a Dig to Fly method because my breathing exercises were making me feel worst.
+I decided to do a Dig to Fly method because my breathing exercises were making me feel worse.
 I was worried that I was going to die and leave my family behind.

 I’m not going to go through each question.
 You can see how I did that in this blog post, Dig Deep to Fly High, and with Chris on this podcast Career Pivot.